jasuthemes/userstyles/BandcampDark/README.md

 05/06/20 - Fixed some updated elements on the tag hub.

 12/07/20 - Cleaned the code slightly.
 Still needs plenty of work.
 First git commit

+26/07/20 - Fixed a couple of elements on the feed page.